A Robust Class Schedule

 Campers check-in on Tuesday, June 12 between 1:00-2:00pm.

-Campers check-out after the final concert on Saturday, June 16 at 2:30pm in Opperman Music Hall.
-The concert is anticipated to end at approximately 3:30pm.
+Campers check-out after the final concert on Saturday, June 16.
+The peformance starts at 2:30pm in Opperman Music Hall and is anticipated to end at approximately 3:30pm.

 Detailed information about check-in, check-out, and everything in between can be found in the Camp Handbook.